tuval10/jit-ai-challenge/README.md

 - **Time**: 2-3 hours
 - **API Budget**: $5 maximum - API key will be provided in Whatsapp
 - Implement the challenge within your forked repo.
-- The scripts are provided in the repository link
+- The scripts are provided in the repository

 ### Goal: